ajouhari/portfolio-website-v01/README.md

 # About
-Outdated portfolio website displaying my former projects, goals, and a method of contact.
+Former portfolio website displaying my past projects, goals, and a method of contact (outdated).

 # Installation
 Download entire folder.
 Only a browser is required, but Visual Studio Code and the extention Live Server would lead to a better experience viewing the site.